HariKarthikeyaManiShankarReddy/IMAGE-CLASSIFICATION-MODEL/README.md

 7.Classification report of CNN: this is final step of the project it prints the classification report of CNN which shows the best as compared to ANN

+  Dataset:

+  The dataset i used is CIFAR-10 dataset which is widely used for image claddification tasks.
+It contains 60,000 color images of size 32*32 and are divided into 10 classes

+  The classes includes objects like airplane,automobile,birds,cats,deer,dogs,frogs,horses,ships,trucks.

+  CIFAR-10 is used to train and evaluate computer vision models, especially convolutional neural networks (CNNs).

+  *OUTPUT*: